FilipaGo/imdb-redesign-mobile-site-prototype/README.md

  IMDbPro’s commercial subscription only appeals to a smaller audience of industry professionals.
 As such, it didn’t seem right to keep it in the header so I moved it down to the footer, alongside a small introductory text linking to the professional platform.

- To keep things interesting, the footer’s background image randomly changes, displaying a different movie or tv character on each load.
+ To keep things interesting, the footer’s background image randomly changes, displaying a different movie or TV character on each load.

  <br></br>
  <p align="center">